rigais23/rigais23/README.md

 [![GitHub followers](https://img.shields.io/github/followers/rigais23?style=social)](https://github.com/rigais23)

-Welcome to my GitHub! 🚀
-I'm passionate about **artificial intelligence** and **data science**, especially in their applications to medicine.
-My work involves applying deep learning, machine learning and data-driven methods to address complex biological data and support real-world healthcare solutions.
+I'm passionate about **ARTIFICIAL INTELLIGENCE** and **DATA SCIENCE**, especially in their applications to **MEDICINE**.
+My work involves applying **deep learning**, **machine learning** and **data-driven** methods to address complex biological data and support real-world healthcare solutions.

-🔭 I'm a [Your Profession] passionate about [Your Interests]
-🌱 Currently learning: [What you're learning]
-💬 Ask me about: [Topics you can discuss]
-📫 How to reach me: [Your Email]
-😄 Pronouns: [Your Pronouns]
-⚡ Fun fact: [Something interesting]
+🎓 Student of Bioinformatics
+⚡ Interested in AI, Data Science and its intesections with medicine 💻 Currently working on my FDP (A Deep Learning Workflow for LVEF Extraction from 4D CMRI)

 ## 🛠️ My Tech Stack